Carlos Santana Player Props: Pirates vs. Dodgers

-The Pittsburgh Pirates, including Carlos Santana (.395 on-base percentage in past 10 games, 73 points above season-long percentage), battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.
+Carlos Santana -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates against the Los Angeles Dodgers, with Julio Urias on the mound, on July 6 at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-5) against the Dodgers.

 Carlos Santana Game Info & Props vs. the Dodgers